 Ripsnorting Good Time

-The other 2 contestants had each won 1 round and I was dying inside thinking I had gotten that far and wouldn’t win anything but finally, I pulled it out of the hat and solved the 3rd and final puzzle, “Ripsnorting Good Time.”
+The other two contestants had each won one round and I was dying inside thinking I had gotten that far and wouldn’t win anything but finally, I pulled it out of the hat and solved the 3rd and final puzzle, “Ripsnorting Good Time.”
 What the hell?!
 But that was my prize winner.
 Way back then the stage had a revolving set display filled with prizes and contestants spent their money right after their win.
 I chose a 7-night vacation in St. Petersburg, FL, (I was even interviewed by a local reporter) a portable VHS player, (VHS – Remember those?) and a Tiffany’s gift certificate for the left over $75 from my total win of $2,700 (I think) Yeah, like what can you buy from Tiffany’s for $75?!
 But it was either Tiffany’s or a 20lb. chocolate bar.

 Play Off Round